Hrom131/ERCs/ERCS/erc-XXXX.md

 ### SPV Gateway

 The `SPVGateway` contract MUST provide a permissionless mechanism for its initial bootstrapping.
-This mechanism MUST allow for the submission of a valid Bitcoin block header, its corresponding block height, and the cumulative Proof-of-Work (PoW) up to that block, without requiring special permissions.
+This mechanism MUST allow for the submission of a valid Bitcoin block header, its corresponding block height, and the cumulative PoW up to that block, without requiring special permissions.

 All fields within the `BlockHeaderData` MUST be converted to **big-endian** byte order for internal representation and processing within the smart contract.